 No one wants to be the recipient of a late-night call from a friend or family member who has found themselves arrested and behind bars and needs you to bail them out.
 You might be confused and even panicked about what you need to do to get them out of jail.
 Even though you have likely heard the term “bail” and seen the process play out on TV shows and in movies, you probably don’t know how bailing someone out of jail in Philadelphia actually works.
-Below, our trained Philadelphia criminal defense lawyers at The Law Offices of Lloyd Long explain how the Philadelphia bail process works.
+Below, our trained Philadelphia criminal defense lawyers at The Liberty Law Team explain how the Philadelphia bail process works.

 How Bail is Set in Philadelphia